MateuszGrabuszynski/ebu-pi-list/README.md

-# Project Status: No Longer Actively Maintained
+# Project Status

-**Important Notice:**
+**Important Notice:** This is a fork of a [project](https://github.com/ebu/pi-list) that was started by the European Broadcasting Union (EBU) in 2017, but is no longer actively maintained by them.

+Please consider, that the original license is transferred to the fork.
+This means, no warranty or liability is provided.

-This project is no longer actively maintained.
-While the code remains available for reference and use, please be aware of the following:
+The original notice warns to be aware of the following:
 - **Ageing Codebase:** The project may rely on outdated dependencies or practices no longer considered best-in-class.
 - **Potential Security Risks:** Due to the lack of ongoing updates, security vulnerabilities could exist or arise over time.
 - **Use at Your Own Risk:** We recommend reviewing the code and dependencies carefully before using it in production environments.

-We encourage forks and community-driven efforts if you wish to continue development or address potential issues.

-Thank you to everyone who contributed, used, and supported this project!
+Although the aim is to fix some of the issues mentioned above, it will not happen immediately.
+This message may or may not be removed at a later stage.

 # Live IP Software Toolkit to assist EBU members in the implementation of IP based facilities